ddella/WebSocket/README.md

 ![always trust](images/keychain3.jpg)

-5. Close this by pressing the **Red X** top left corner.
+5. Close this windows by pressing the **Close button** on the top left corner.
 You will be asked for you credential.

 6. The certificate status should be `This certificate is marked as trusted for this account`.